zerohedgepodcast2/zerohedgepodcast2/_posts/posts/2023-03-27-09-44-witch-hunt-against-me-dead-trump-says-manhattan-da-tricked-fraud-star-witness-wasnt.md

 ---
 layout: post
 title: "'The Witch Hunt Against Me Is DEAD': Trump Says Manhattan DA Tricked By 'Fraud' Star Witness, Wasn't Into 'Horseface' Stormy"
-audio: witch-hunt-against-me-dead-trump-says-manhattan-da-tricked-fraud-star-witness-wasnt-0
+audio: witch-hunt-against-me-dead-trump-says-manhattan-da-tricked-fraud-star-witness-wasnt-1
 category: political
 desc: "&quot;Not a crime, not a misdemeanor, not an affair...&quot;  "
 duration: 00:03:33
 length: 213
-datetime: Sun, 26 Mar 2023 17:00:00 +0000
+datetime: Mon, 27 Mar 2023 09:44:00 +0000
 tags: podcast
 guid: witch-hunt-against-me-dead-trump-says-manhattan-da-tricked-fraud-star-witness-wasnt-0
-order: 1
+order: 0
 ---
 &quot;Not a crime, not a misdemeanor, not an affair...&quot;